-The principal focus of mathematics teaching in key stage 1 is to ensure that pupils develop confidence and mental fluency with whole numbers, counting and place value.
-This should involve working with numerals, words and the 4 operations, with practical resources.
+The principal focus of maths teaching in Key Stage 1 is to ensure that children develop confidence and mental fluency with whole numbers, counting and place value.
+This involves working with numerals, words and the four operations (addition, subtraction, multiplication and division), with practical resources.

-At this stage, pupils should develop their ability to recognize, describe, draw, compare and sort different shapes and use the related vocabulary.
-Teaching should also involve using a range of measures to describe and compare different quantities such as length, mass, capacity/volume, time and money.
+At this stage, children develop their ability to recognise, describe, draw, compare and sort different shapes and use the related vocabulary.
+Teaching also involves using a range of measures to describe and compare different quantities such as length, mass, capacity/volume, time and money.

 - become fluent in the fundamentals of mathematics, including through varied and frequent practice.

 - reason mathematically by following a line of enquiry, conjecturing relationships and generalisations, and developing an argument.

 - can solve problems by applying their mathematics to a variety of routine and non-routine problems with increasing sophistication.